 The last stop before heading back to the Reykjavik is the walking path next to the Blue Lagoon.
 There you can enjoy fantastic lava fields in a surreal nature environment.
 It’s a great way to end the tour since it leaves you in awe of Iceland and especially the volcanically active Reykjanes peninsula.

-In between stops you will have a taste of lamb, horse, goose breast, cheeses, cinnamon buns, Skyr, hot chocolate like grandma used to do it, Icelandic beer and fermented shark with a shot of Black Death.
+In between stops you will have a taste of the Icelandic hot dog, our popular soda drink Malt, cinnamon buns and fermented shark with a shot of Black Death.

 -Take a look of Icelands first settlers house